samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 </template>
 {% endhighlight %}

 Notice that the form has `submit.trigger="doSearch()"` applied to it, which means that when the form is submitted (either the user hits the enter key after entering a search term, or presses the 'search' button) then it will execute the `doSearch()` function inside the component.
-Another thing of importance is that the textbox's value is bound to the `searchTerm` property, so that we can retrieve the value that the user typed in when the form has been submitted.
+Another thing of importance is that the textbox's value is bound to the `searchTerm` property so that we can retrieve the value that the user typed in when the form has been submitted.
 We'll see how this is created in the next piece of code.

 Inside `searchbox.ts`, the component code should look like the following.
 Again the `autoinject` decorator is used to bring in the `Router` type through the constructor: